 Reliability and Risk in Geotechnical Engineering Practice

-Also reliability-based design is increasingly being applied to complex geotechnical structures such as LNG terminals.
-As infrastructures age and many structures approach their design life, another rapidly growing issue of concern is the reliability assessment of existing structures.
+As infrastructures age and many structures approach their design life, another rapidly growing demand is the reliability assessment of existing structures.
 Such assessments call for the use of observations of performance, measurements, and monitoring data to update reliability estimates.

-This course focuses provides geotechnical practitioners and (graduate) students with the reliability and risk analysis basics, as well as an overview of recent applications and developments.
-Course participants will be able to carry out basic reliability analyses of geotechnical applications themselves, and they will be enabled to critically judge and interpret the results of reliability analyses carried out by others.
+This course provides geotechnical practitioners and (graduate) students with the basics of reliability and risk analysis applied to geotechnical engineering, as well as an overview of recent applications and developments.
+Course participants will be able to carry out basic reliability analyses of geotechnical applications themselves using the Probabilistic Toolkit (free Deltares software), and they will be enabled to critically judge and interpret the results of reliability analyses carried out by others.
 Our aim is to provide a stepping stone to use reliability concepts to your advantage in your geotechnical engineering practice, providing added value to your clients and stakeholders.

 The course is targeted at practicing engineers who would like to extend their toolbox by developing and enhancing their probabilistic skills, as well as (PhD)students working in in geotechnical reliability and risk.
 The course starts with the basics of reliability analysis extending further to advanced applications.
 Participants are expected to have undergraduate-level knowledge of statistics and probability theory (will be recapped briefly).